PipelineDeals/pipeline_api/README.md

 ### Filtering

-You can filter your list by adding a `conditions` parameter.
-All conditions are listed in the [Pipeline API documentation](https://www.pipelinecrm.com/api/docs)
+You can filter your `find` or `where` call by adding a `conditions` parameter as shown above.
+All available conditions are listed in the [Pipeline API documentation](https://www.pipelinecrm.com/api/docs)

 ```ruby
 deals = Pipeline::Deal.where(conditions: {deal_value: {from: '500', to: '1000'}})